-The hydrology report was prepared by VanDerWall Engineering on September 6, 2021.
+The hydrology report was prepared by VanDerWall Engineering on September 28, 2021.
 Outlined below are key take away from the report, however for the full results please see the submitted hydrology report:

-- The project does have an adequate water supply for the proposed irrigation use.
-However, the project must be limited to 1 acre of canopy and irrigated by dripline only. - The proposed use of the well onsite does not interfere with surrounding wells.
+- The proposed project does have an adequate water supply for the proposed irrigation.
+Even in a drought year, estimates show that the well has the capacity to handle more than double the proposed water irrigation needs of the project. - The proposed use of the well onsite does not interfere with surrounding wells.